The generate

 # Generate a dictionary

-menu = marvin.generate(Dict[str, float], instructions="Generate menu items with prices")
+menu = marvin.generate(dict[str, float], instructions="Generate menu items with prices")

 print(menu)